timothyh/optoma-mqtt/README.md

 ## Important

-This code is tested with a single projector but should work with any projector using the Optoma command sequences.
+This gateway is tested with a single projector but should work with any projector using the Optoma command sequences.
 However, your mileage may vary.

 Obviously, there is no warranty and you use this at your own risk.

-This is "good enough for me" but git pull requests will be accepted so long as they perform a useful function and don't break the code for my own use.
+This is "good enough for me" but git pull requests will be accepted so long as they perform a useful function and doesn't break the code for my own use.
 Any code that looks like a security risk will be rejected.